What is a Cosmetic Product Safety Report & How Do I Get One? | CPSR UK Guide

 For many small brands and hobbyists, the process can seem confusing at first.
 But once you understand what a CPSR is and why it’s required, it becomes much simpler.

-What is a CPSR (Cosmetic Product Safety Report)?
-CPSR UK Meaning
+CPSR UK Meaning | What is a CPSR (Cosmetic Product Safety Report)?

-A CPSR is an industry requirement and non-compliance can have serious consequences.
-The detailed safety assessment is carried out by a qualified professional and determines if your formulation is suitable for cosmetic use and complies with the law – giving consumers the confidence to purchase your products.
+A CPSR is an industry requirement, and non-compliance can have serious consequences.
+The detailed safety assessment is carried out by a qualified professional and determines if your formulation is suitable for cosmetic use and complies with the law, giving consumers the confidence to purchase your products.

 If you’re selling products like soap, creams, lip balms, bath bombs, or any other cosmetic item, a CPSR is essential.
 Even if you’re only selling at local markets or through platforms like Etsy, a CPSR is still legally required.